aar0np/awesome-accord/README.md

 - **Use Cases & Examples**: Production-ready implementations
 - **Learning Resources**: Documentation and best practices

+## ⚠️ Warning and Disclaimer ⚠️
+Accord is in active development and still a feature branch in the Apasche Cassandra® Repo.
+You will find bug.
+What we ask is that you help with a contribution of a bug report.
+You can use the Github issues for this or use the Planet Cassandra Discord channel for accord listed below.
+A bug report should have the folowing:
+  - The data model used
+  - Actions to reproduce the bug
+  - Full stack trace from system.log

+If you have suggestions about syntax or improving the overall developer expirience, we want to hear about that to!
+Add it as a suggestion or feature request using Github issues or let us know in the Planet Cassandra Discord.

+Now, on to the fun!

 ## Quick Start Options

 ### Option 1: Docker (Single Node)